A fine-grained attention and geometric correspondence model for musculoskeletal risk classification in athletes using multimodal visual and skeletal features: Introduction

 Several biomechanical assessment methods have been introduced to assess posture and the risk of work-related musculoskeletal disorders (WMSD).
-These include the Rapid Entire Body Assessment (REBA) \cite{hignett2000rapid}, Rapid Upper Limb Assessment (RULA) \cite{mcatamney2004rapid}, Ovako Working posture Analysis System (OWAS) \cite{kivi1991analysis}, Manual Material Handling (MMH) \cite{marras2000prospective}, Occupational Repetitive Action (OCRA) \cite{colombini2016risk}, etc. These methods quantitatively analyze human postures to improve the reliability and precision of assessments.
-Although originally developed for occupational ergonomics, several studies reinforce the adaptation of these methods (e.g, REBA) from industrial ergonomics into athletic contexts \cite{hulme2019applying}.
-Moreover, these have been effectively applied to the sports environment as well.
-For example, Kazemi et al. \cite{kazemi2016evaluation} applied REBA to Physical Education students, linking postural risks with musculoskeletal disorders, while Gorce et al. \cite{gorce2024musculoskeletal} used it to quantify injury risks during the tennis serve.
+These include the Rapid Entire Body Assessment (REBA) \cite{hignett2000rapid}, Rapid Upper Limb Assessment (RULA) \cite{mcatamney2004rapid}, Ovako Working posture Analysis System (OWAS) \cite{kivi1991analysis}, Occupational Repetitive Action (OCRA) \cite{colombini2016risk}, among others.
+These methods quantitatively analyze human postures to improve the reliability and precision of assessments.
+Although originally developed for occupational ergonomics, several studies support the extension of these methods (e.g., REBA) from industrial ergonomics to athletic contexts \cite{hulme2019applying}.
+These methods have also been effectively applied in sports settings.
+For example, REBA is applied across academic institutions \cite{kazemi2016evaluation} and sports domains \cite{gorce2024musculoskeletal} to evaluate postural risks associated with musculoskeletal disorders and to quantify injury risks.

-Recently, posture assessment has increasingly transitioned into the automation phase.
-For example, sensor-based methods \cite{wang2019deep, guo2025wearable, zhao2021wearable} provide the advantage of continuous monitoring, while computer vision-based approaches \cite{li2020novel, kim2021ergonomic, seo2021automated} offer non-invasive alternatives.
-More recently, multimodal methods \cite{xiahou2023feature, zhao2022fast, zhang2023multimodal} have emerged to integrate complementary data types for posture evaluation.